I have mentioned several schools of therapy in the past months. I have left out the one that had the most impact on me

-This experience is called a ‘delusion’ when something appears to exist now but the evidence for it is thin on the ground.
+This form of exchange can foster ‘delusion’; when something appears to exist now but the evidence for it is thin on the ground.
 Our memory selectively attends to information from the past to generate the picture we want to perpetuate.
 This can result in dodgy life decisions, e.g. choosing life partners based on things we learned from parents and care-takers.
 That way – too late – we find that our dreams can become nightmares.
 Of course, it’s all a matter of degree.
 I doubt any life partnership arises from rational decision-making (even if there is such a thing, and neurological research suggests otherwise).
 It is observably the case that some decisions we make are based on old data – archaic experiences, as they are called.

 This is just an introduction to the very large arena that is Transactional Analysis (TA).
 You would need to do a lot of research and personal development to absorb all that TA has to offer.
 I will develop some TA ideas as I go along but, for moment, consider:

 ANOTHER SAFE EXPERIMENT?